aMytho/GlimBoi-Docs/Glimboi-docs/content/docs/help/faq.md

 GlimBoi can run on windows and linux devices.
 On average it uses about 100mb of RAM.
 The CPU usage will be very low.

-## Why is my viewer not earning points/quotes/stats?
+## Why is my viewer not earning points for watchtime?

-You must add your viewers as users in the bot.
-Any viewer can add themselves by typing !user new NAME in chat.
-This allows the bot to store data about them.
+To save resources Glimboi distributes points/watchtime every 15 minutes.
+This means that if you check your watchtime at 5 mintues it will be the same at 10 minutes.
+At 15 minutes all 15 minutes are added.